E-Kelly79/Azure-Studios/README.md

 ## Examples
 ```
 to add a new user: au john doe 33 M job
-to add a new movie am title year url
+to add a new movie am title year url hsdflsdhgsdj;sodjs;dojspdgj
 ```